 1. Verify that the sensor is clean before changing its membrane.
-If necessary, carefully wipe off any residue from the sensor's surface (including membrane, housing, groove and cable) with 70% isopropanol (for other approved cleaning agents refer to sentec.com/ifu).
+If necessary, carefully wipe off any residue from the sensor's surface (including membrane, housing, groove and cable) with 70% isopropanol (for other approved cleaning agents refer to www.sentec.com/ifu).

-- 2. Place the Membrane Changer on a horizontal, dry surface with the colored dot facing up. - 3.
-Insert the sensor into the Membrane Changer with the sensor side facing up.
+2. Remove protective film from the bottom (MC only) and firmly place the Membrane Changer on a horizontal, dry surface with the colored dot facing up.

+3. Insert the sensor into the Membrane Changer with the sensor side facing up.
 The insert receiver (1) is designed so that improper alignment of the sensor is difficult if not impossible.